YD-Seattle/LocationPosts/readme.md

 # Location Posts - A Y-Designs WordPress Plugin

-The Location Posts plugin is a simple, yet flexible WordPress plugin that ties location based information to a map.
-You can insert a map within any existing page or post, and also choose which Location Posts you would like to have displayed on the map.
+The Location Posts plugin is a simple yet flexible WordPress plugin that ties location based information to a map.
+You can insert a map within any existing page or post (using shortcodes), and also choose which Location Posts you would like to have displayed on the map.
 This can be something as simple as displaying all of your Location Posts on a map.
 A more complex example would be displaying only those posts that lie within a geographical bound.

 ##### [- Getting Started](#user-content-getting-started--installation)
 ##### [- How to Use](#user-content-how-to-use)